 Regulatory bodies in Europe and Australia have adopted UVA testing guidelines and measurement standards, and capped the SPF of sunscreens at 50+.

 The FDA determined in 2011 that high SPF claims may be “inherently misleading” and the FDA proposed joining most other industrialized nations in capping SPF values at 50-plus.

 Products with very high SPF may also encourage individuals to neglect other photoprotective behaviors, like seeking the shade and wearing sun-protective clothing.
 By preventing sunburn, sunscreens with very high SPF can create a false sense of security, prompting consumers to stay out in the sun longer.
 Sun damage (for example, UVA damage) can take place without skin-reddening doses of UV radiation, and even the best sunscreens should be considered just one vital part of a comprehensive sun protection regimen.

-Sunscreens with SPF No Lower than 30 and No Higher than 50
+Sunscreens with SPF no Lower than 30 and no Higher than 50

+The American Academy of Dermatology recommends using a product with an SPF of 30 or higher.
 The importance of using both UVB and UVA protection cannot be emphasized enough.
 Love Sun Body and Dr. Zickerman suggest sunscreens with SPF no lower than 30 and no higher than 50.
 In addition to an SPF of 30+, Love Sun Body sunscreens include the following UVA-blocking ingredients: SPF 30 non-nano zinc oxide, SPF 50 non-nano zinc oxide and non-nano titanium dioxide.
 Love Sun Body sunscreens include both UVA and UVB protection and are labeled broad spectrum (multi spectrum/UVA/UVB protection).